 If you are uncertain about an investment or website, it’s a good idea to talk to a financial professional who is independent of the offer.
 You can talk to a registered investment advisor, accountant, or lawyer.
 These professionals can help you make an informed decision, or point you in the right direction for the help you need.
 Getting caught up in an investment scheme can result in you losing some or all of your money.
 It’s important that you take your time and think about an investment before moving on it.

-Contact BCSC Inquiries with Investment Questions or Concerns
+Contact BCSC Contact Centre with Investment Questions or Concerns

 We encourage all British Columbians to contact the BCSC if you think you’ve invested in a scam, or suspect a website or individual is promoting a suspicious investment.